 5. Participate in the traditions that the summer in Finland has to offer

 Juhannus (we’ll talk in detail about it soon) is the preferred holiday of the summer in Finland for the Finns.
-It is the longest day of the year and that – because the difference in daylight hours between the summer and winter in Finland is so big – is an important occurence.
+It is the longest day of the year.
+And because the difference in daylight hours between the summer and winter in Finland is so big, it is an important occurrence.
 On this day Finns light huge bonfires by the lakes and spend the day in their summer cottages.

 Summer in Finland = summer cottage.
 Source .

-Spending the weekends in a cottage – most likely with one of the three types of sauna in Finland – is probably the best option to spend the summer with friends and family, since most likely the cottage will have next to it a forest and a lake.
+Spending the weekends in a cottage – most likely with one of the three types of sauna in Finland – is probably the best option to spend the summer with friends and family.
+And most likely the cottage will have next to it a forest and a lake.
 I am yearning for it already!

 What’s your recommendation for the summer in Finland?
 What’s your favourite activity from the ones we listed here?
-Let’s use these days before the autumn and the Ruska take over.
+Let us know in the comments.
+And let’s use these days before the autumn and the Ruska take over!